nthtson/blockchain-for-dummies/docs/_build/html/_sources/frequently-asked-questions/faq.rst.txt

 What is the difference between a public and private/consortium blockchains?
 --------------------------------------------------------------------------------

-If the bitcoin’s blockchain is on my computer, can I add 1 million of bitcoins in my wallet?
+If the BTC node is on my computer, can I add 1 million of bitcoins in my wallet?
 --------------------------------------------------------------------------------

 Why do I have to wait for confirmation?